HaadiMalik/IS601-Assignment6-Midterm/README.md

 *Repo cloned from Assignment 3 and modified*
 *Repo cloned from Assignment 4 and modified*
+*Repo cloned from Assignment 5 and modified*

-This project is a simple command-line calculator built using Python, which supports arithmetic operations (addition, subtraction, multiplication, division, power, and square-root) via a REPL (Read-Eval-Print Loop) interface.
+This project is a simple command-line calculator built using Python. which supports arithmetic operations via a REPL (Read-Eval-Print Loop) interface.
 This project also includes unit tests and CI/CD integration using GitHub Actions.

 # Features

 - REPL Interface for continuous user interaction.
-- Arithmetic operations: Addition, Subtraction, Multiplication, Division, Power, and Square-Root.
+- Arithmetic operations:
+    - Addition,
+    - Subtraction,
+    - Multiplication,
+    - Division,
+    - Power,
+    - Root,
+    - Modulus,
+    - Integer Division,
+    - Percent,
+    - Absolute Difference.
-- Input validation and error handling for invalid inputs and division by zero.
+- Input validation and error handling for invalid inputs.
 - Unit tests for the REPL and operation logic.
+- Auto-saving calculation history and optional clearing.
+- Load from and save to file in *.csv* format.

 # Installation